CompIsle/Tyler-Ball-U15-a2/doc/docs.md

 ### Homepage

-Introduction to the company and its mission.
+In my homepage design i am including an introduction to the company and its porfolio of clients and employers.
 Clear navigation menu to access different sections of the website.
 Prominent call-to-action (CTA) buttons for job seekers and course information.

 #### About Us